RyanSpartan117/onlinePortfolio/ReadMe/README.md

 ## Technologies Used

 The website has been made using a mix of HTML and CSS, with JavaScript functions on the horizon.
+I use Git and GitHub as my version control for the website.

 Currently, the website is in the layout phase, with most focus going on the Navigation Bar functionality. in